anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### October

 Haloween is here.
-Fall is beautiful, here is NY.
+Fall is beautiful in NY.
 The leaves are changing colors, and the weather is getting colder.
-I am getting used to the cold, and the commute, and the assignments.
-The assignments are getting tougher, and my will to study is wearing out.
-October turned out to be a month of learning and growth.
-I’m back on Leetcode, trying to stay consistent and disciplined.
+Sunny days look lovely, and I just want to stay in the sun all day.
+I am getting used to the cold, the commute, and the assignments.
+The assignments are getting tougher, and my will to study is wearing out, slowly.
+October turned out to be a month of learning and immense growth.
+I'm back on the Leetcode grind, polishing up my coding, trying to stay consistent and disciplined.
 I started cooking daily, changed my lifestyle—eating healthier and working out—and managed to lose 5 kg in a month.

 For the hacktober fest, I wanted to take up these projects: